typicode/lodash-id/README.md

 Moreover, since Underscore.db is a set of mixins for Underscore or Lo-Dash, you can get advantages from either project:

 * Underscore - 10000+ stars project with familiar API and powerful data manipulation functions
-* Lo-Dash - performance oriented code and optimal custom builds
+* Lo-Dash - more features, performance oriented code and optimal custom builds

 ## Features